vncnz/ratatoskr/README.md

 ## Known bugs

 - ~~Bluetooth devices object is sent with warning 1.0 instead of 0.0~~ Solved!
-- Sometimes, on bluetooth mouse connection, two icons appear (mouse and generic bt device)
+- ~~Sometimes, on bluetooth mouse connection, two icons appear (mouse and generic bt device)~~ Nope, it was really another device of a type that was not managed!

 ## TODOs